graded-cs-resources/IB-Computer-Science-Notes/resources/sample_ia.md

 2. "Students can't comment on each other's decks" making it hard to give peer feedback
 3. Finally, it has too many ads, games, and distractions.
 "It's too much" he says, and he wants something simpler.

+*(158 words)*

 ## The Proposed Solution

 <div class="instructions" markdown="1">
-This section is another 175-250 words and should briefly describe the program you are planning to make and how it satisfies the needs of the client.
+This section is another 150-250 words and should briefly describe the program you are planning to make and how it satisfies the needs of the client.
 Why is a computer application a reasonable solution to your client's problem and in what ways will it improve on their current system?

 It must also justify WHY you are using the programming language and tools you are using, and why it makes sense.